Fields generated by points on superelliptic curves: Geometric sources of higher degree points

 We also note that the above height on the polynomials $\height(f):= \max \{ |c_i| \}$ agrees with the height defined by Bhargava--Gross--Wang in \cite{BGW} when $H$ is embedded in the weighted projective space $\mathbb{P}(1,g+1,1)$ and expressed by the following equation:

-Bhargava--Gross--Wang define the height of such a curve $C$ to be $\height'(H):= \text{max} \{ |c_i| \}$.
+Bhargava--Gross--Wang define the height of such a curve $H$ to be $\height'(H):= \text{max} \{ |c_i| \}$.
 This height on curves in weighted projective space corresponds exactly to the height $\height(f)$ on the defining polynomial $f(x)$ when we dehomogenize by taking $z=1$.
-Thus by \cite[Theorem 1]{BGW} when ordered by height, a positive proportion of squarefree polynomials $f(x)$ have no odd degree points.
+Thus by \cite[Theorem 1]{BGW}, for a positive proportion of squarefree polynomials $f(x)$ ordered by height, $H$ has has no odd degree points.

 \begin{Proposition} Suppose $m$ and $d$ are positive even integers and $k$ is an odd prime satisfying \begin{itemize} \item $4 \mid m \mid d$, \item $\frac{m}{2} < k$, \item $N = 2k < \frac{d}{2} - 1$. \end{itemize} Then for a positive proportion of squarefree degree $d$ polynomials $f(x)$ ordered by height, the superelliptic curve given by $C \colon y^m = f(x)$ has finitely points of degree $N$.